Uberspace/lab/source/guide_passbolt.rst

  * username, password and database in ``Datasources``: manual_anchor:`credentials <database-mysql.html#login-credentials>`
  * username and password in ``EmailTransport``
  * fingerprint in ``passbolt - gpg - serverKey``: Insert your gpg fingerprint without spaces (!)
- * Uncomment public and private path under fingerprint
+ * Uncomment public and private path under fingerprint and set it to /home/isabell/passbolt/config/

 Finish the installation and fill in your email and name when asked for:
  [isabell@stardust html]$ ./bin/cake passbolt healthcheck